paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 Finally, in the third step, a suitable structural reliability method needs to be chosen to perform the calculations.
 Very broadly, the following categories of methods can be distinguished.

 -   *Analytic methods*\
     Closed-form solutions for the probability of failure exist for some special cases, mostly considering the "fundamental case" with interference of two random variables.
-The most well-known example (basic stress/strength approach) is a linear limit state function of two normal distributed random variables (**Chapter 10 Part III**).
+The most well-known example (basic stress/strength approach) is a linear limit state function of two normal distributed random variables ({numref}`sec_mech_handbook`).

 -   *First/Second Order Reliability Methods -- FORM/SORM*\
     FORM analysis starts with a transformation of all random variables to standardized normal space, in which the most likely point of failure (the "design point") is identified by a search algorithm.
 It is defined as the point on the failure surface $g\left( \mathrm{X} \right) = 0$ having the shortest distance to the origin, defining the reliability index $\beta$.
 Using a first-order approximation (FORM) of the limit state $g\left( \mathrm{X} \right) = 0$, the probability of failure is a direct function of this distance $\beta$.
 Second-order approximations (SORM) may be used to refine the analysis.